hbuter-rubrik/myPowerhellRepository/README.md

 createCredentials -
 Create encrypted credential files for Rubrik, Vmware and GuestOS, which can be used in the scripts to authenticate without displaying passwords

+RubrikVolume_Livemount.ps1 -
+Mount a volume from RBS based backup (physcial or physical) to physical server (or virtual server) adn made visible under the target server c:\Rubrik-mounts\